vectordotdev/timber-io/_docs/app/basics/search-syntax.md

 | Greater than or equal to | `http_server_response.time_ms:>=50` | Any line where the `http_server_response.time_ms` field is _greater than or equal to_ `50`.
 | Less than                | `http_server_response.time_ms:<50`  | Any line where the `http_server_response.time_ms` field is _less than_ `50`.
 | Less than or equal to    | `http_server_response.time_ms:<=50` | Any line where the`http_server_response.time_ms` field is _less than or equal to_ `50`.

+### Phrases and keywords

+Timber defaults to phrases instead of keywords when terms are separate by a space.
+This is ideal for log searching because most of the time you're searching for phrases.
+More terms equals greater specificity.
+To give you examples:

+1. `my search phrase` - Will find all logs where `my search phrase`, as a whole, is present.
+   (case insensitive).
+2. `my OR search OR phrase` - This functions more like a keyword search.
+It will find all logs where `my`, `search`, or `phrase` are present. (case insensitive).

+### Negation

+Negation will give you the opposite if whatever succeeds it, even attribute conditions.
+For example:

+1. `-term` - Any line that does _not_ contain `term`.
+2. `-(my search phrase)` - Any line that does not contain the phrase `my search phrase`, as a whole.
+   (case insensitive).
+3. `-http_server_response.time_ms:>50` - Is equivalent to: `-http_server_response.time_ms:<=50`
+4. `-(-http_server_response.time_ms:>50 my search phrase)` - Allows you negate groups of conditions.
+   This will match any line where `http_server_response.time_ms` is _less than or equal to_ 50 and does _not_ contain `my search phrase`. (case insensitive).

 ### Aliases